archusXIV/mpv-playlists-manager/README.md

 and then run the install.sh script as root, by default /usr/local/bin /usr/local/lib are the respective used locations, feel free to change them in the install script and line 29 in mpm itself.
 The install script will detect if mpm is already installed and in that case the prompt will be: [R]emove or [U]pgrade mpm?

-Otherwise the simple install function will run.
+Otherwise the simple install function will run and create ~/.config/mpm/mpmrc.
 - Please check the [README_FIRST](https://github.com/archusXIV/mpv-playlists-manager/blob/main/README_FIRST) before first run.
 ```
 git clone https://github.com/archusXIV/mpv-playlists-manager.git